 The remaining 15%, less the fee, is deposited to your company’s account once your end customer pays the invoice in full.
 This installment settles the transaction.
 To learn more about how the solution works, read “What is Accounts Receivable Factoring and How Does it Work?”

 The cost of factoring depends on the size of your invoices, the credit quality of your clients, and your industry.
 Larger transactions with high-quality invoices are less risky and get lower rates.
 In most cases, the factoring rate ranges from 1.15% to 3.5% per 30 days.
 The fee can be prorated to account for shorter or longer periods.

 c) How quickly can you set up an account?

 One of the main advantages of accounts receivable factoring is that your account can be set up quickly.
 In most cases, an account can be set up in a couple of days.
 Note that setting up an account for larger transactions or companies with problems may take longer due to their complexity.

 d) Is factoring available for short-term needs?

 Factoring lines may be used for a short period of time.
-This is negotiable and varies by factoring company.
-Some finance companies offer no minimum plans that clients can use as needed.
+This time frame is negotiable and varies by factoring company.
+Some finance companies offer no-minimum plans that clients can use as needed.
 Other factors may require that you factor for a set period of time, such as three months or a year.